St. Fintan's High School: State status and new location

-Following reforms of the educational system in Ireland in the 1960s, St. Fintan's became a state-funded school, although like most Irish schools it asks parents and guardians in a position to do so to make a voluntary contribution towards running costs.
+Following reforms of the educational system in Ireland in the 1960s, St. Fintan's became a voluntary aided school.
+The school remains in private ownership within a Trust but the Government funds most running costs and the school conforms to state pupil entry provisions, prohibiting academic selection and fees.
+However, like most Irish voluntary aided schools, it asks parents and guardians in a position to do so to make a voluntary contribution towards capital projects and extra curricular activities.
 The post-primary section of the school began on Dublin Road in 1972, in a purpose-built premises built using donations of around 175,000 pounds, and with three dedicated science laboratories, and rooms for art, geography and languages.
 A large gym, with a performance stage and stage lighting, was added later, again funded entirely by donations.
 In 1980, the third Christian Brother principal took over, and introduced a school uniform and basketball as a sport, with the school winning eight senior all-Ireland titles during the 1980s and early 1990s.

 Though founded by the Christian Brothers, St. Fintan's has had a fully lay staff for more than a decade.
 It was transferred to and remains a constituent of the Edmund Rice Schools Trust.